-Justine F. Andronici is an accomplished advocate, attorney, trainer and consultant for women's rights, victims rights and social justice.
+Justine F. Andronici is an advocate, attorney, trainer and consultant specializing in women's rights, victims rights and social justice.

-Justine's career has been dedicated to advocating for women's rights and social justice and working to empower victims/survivors of injustice while holding perpetrators and the institutions that enable them accountable.
-She is a nationally recognized attorney and a consultant, trainer and advocate for the rights of women, people of color and survivors of sexual assault, sexual abuse and domestic violence.
+Justine's career has been dedicated to advocating for women's rights and social justice and working to empower victims/survivors while holding perpetrators and the institutions that enable them accountable.

-An unwavering and strong public voice for the needs of survivors and matters of social justice, Justine has provided media commentary on national and local television, radio and print media.
+An unwavering and strong public voice for the needs of survivors and matters of women's rights and social justice, Justine provides expert analysis and commentary on national and local television, radio and print media.

 Advocating for Equality & Justice